Fradl Shtok: Biography

+In 1918, she married a photographer Samuel (Simcha) Zinn and took his name, the couple divorced 5 years later.

-In 1919, Fradl Shtok published a collection of 38 stories, Gezamelte ertsehlungen.
+In 1919, Fradl Shtok published a collection of 38 stories, Gezamelte ertsehlungen (Collected stories).
 Most of the stories are set in a shtetl that resembles, or, in some instances, is directly or indirectly identified as her hometown Skala, while ten stories take place in a Jewish immigrant milieu in the United States.
 Contemporary reviews of the book were mixed, with one or two striking a particularly negative tone.

 Subsequently, Shtok withdrew from the Yiddish literary scene.
-In 1927 she published a novel in English, Musicians Only, which received no attention from critics in either English or Yiddish.
+In 1927 she published a novel in English, Musicians Only, which received little positive attention from critics in either English or Yiddish.
+A review in the New York Times criticized the novel for its "remarkably bad" writing but still admitted that it "assumes over the reader an unwilling fascination" thanks to its emotional authenticity.

 In 1942 Shtok was in contact with Abraham Cahan, editor of the Yiddish newspaper Forverts (The Forward), and he received from her a new story in Yiddish, "A soycher fun fel" (A fur merchant), which appeared in the newspaper on November 19, 1942.

 Her correspondence with Cahan indicated that she was at that time going by the name of Frances Zinn, and was living in California.

-She likely died in the Hollywood, California, in 1952.
+There is no certainty about Shtok's later life.
+Until recently, it was believed that the writer died in 1958, but Yiddish literature researcher (and translator of Shtok's works) Allison Schachter discovered that – once again – the people mixed the writer up with other woman of the same name.
+Thanks to the declassification of some documents and their introduction into the public domain, it was possible to reconstruct her biography.
+According to the latest sources, we know that Shtok died in Rockland State Hospital in 1990.